What Is Probate Mediation in Michigan?

 You can mediate a dispute before it even gets to the courthouse.
 If you and your family members have problems navigating the future of an aging relative, a probate/elder mediator may offer a great way to plan an agreement between the family without having to go through Probate Court.
 You can contact a probate attorney or known probate mediator in your area and schedule a mediation or meetings to try to work through any issues in an informal and non-stressful environment.

 Even if you have already filed a Probate Court case or are the subject of a court action, you can ask the Probate Court for early mediation.
-This means that the Court will refer you to probate mediation before you and your family incur significant legal fees and discovery costs.
+This means that the Court will refer you to probate mediation in Michigan before you and your family incur significant legal fees and discovery costs.
 This can be a great option to see if there is a chance of reconciliation before family members or parties become too entrenched in their legal positions.